probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 ![ttfpr-predicted-actual.png](../implementations/rfm21-hydras-performance-contribution/plots/ttfpr-predicted-actual.png)

 This graph shows that the predicted performance hit underestimated the observed one.
 While we predicted a latency increase for the 50th percentile (left-most red bar), we observe a slightly higher one (left-most black bar).
+The "Increase" values are all relative to the "Before" bars.
 While we were running the above experiment, we were also running a fleet of nodes in the same geographic locations that ignored the Hydras - equal to the first measurement.
 The following graph shows both results:

 ![ttfpr-over-time-comparison.png](../implementations/rfm21-hydras-performance-contribution/plots/ttfpr-over-time-comparison.png)